Platform: Sega Saturn

 There are no Dragons in Dragon Force.
-I just thought I would get that out there right at the start.
+We just thought we’d get that out there right at the start.
 Catchy name though.
 (Okay, there are “dragonmen,” if you decide to play long enough to get to them.)

 Like Shining Force III which would come two years later, Dragon Force is another of those classic Saturn games put out by SEGA.
 It was innovative in many ways and was largely the first game of its kind in this sub-genre of SRPG.

 Like some other games including the Ogre Battle series, much of your strategic decisions take place on the overworld map.
 Here you will direct representations of your fighting units to various cities.
 The idea to to capture or recapture territory and push the enemy back.

 It takes units some time to get to their destinations.
 Simultaneously the enemy is moving their units on the map trying to do the same thing.
 When units meet you are taken to a second battle screen.
 This is where the most innovative aspect of Dragon Force manifests.

 Unit battles involve a hero unit and a number of troops.
 You do not control the units directly as in telling them where to step, rather you give constant orders to advance or fall back or change formation as you see the battle raging.
 It is exciting.
 The screen is filled with many milling units from either side sometimes pushing the ol’ Saturn to its limits.

 Hero units have various special attacks that need to build up in order to unleash.
 Additionally you troops ore of various types.
 Swordsman, archers, etc. There is a hierarchy with the troops as well, with certain types being more effective versus others.
 This style of unit battle started a sub-genre that lives on through games like Generation of Chaos.

 There is more strategy in determining which units you apportion limited troops, which gain experience, which you may try to rescue if captured.
 Some heroes are more powerful than others and must be deployed with care.